aidos-lab/aidos-lab.github.io/content/join.md

-If you are interested in writing your thesis with us, please send your CV, your transcript of records, and a brief cover letter stating your research interests to bastian.rieck@helmholtz-muenchen.de.
+If you are interested in writing your thesis with us, please send your CV, your transcript of records, and a brief cover letter stating your research interests to bastian@rieck.me.
 Your cover letter should provide answers to the following questions:

 1. Are there any research papers of the group that pique your interest